-All stack members must run the same firmware version.
-Ports on stack members that don't match the master switch firmware version don't come up and the show switch command shows a code mismatch error.
+All chassis members must run the same firmware version.
+Ports on chassis members that do not match the supervisor's firmware version do not come up, and the show chassis command shows a code mismatch error.

-- 1. NETGEAR recommends that you schedule the firmware upgrade when there is no excessive network traffic (such as a broadcast event). - 2.
-Download new firmware using TFTP or xmodem to the master switch using the copy command.
+- 1. NETGEAR recommends that you schedule the firmware upgrade when no excessive network traffic (such as a broadcast event) is occurring. - 2.
+Download new firmware to the supervisor using TFTP or HTTP and the copy command.

-Once the firmware is successfully loaded on the master switch, it automatically propagates to the other units in the stack.
+Once the firmware is successfully loaded on the supervisor, it automatically propagates to the other members in the chassis.

-CAUTION:

-To avoid errors during code propagation, do not move stack cables or reconfigure units.
+CAUTION: To avoid errors during code propagation, do not remove supervisor or members.

-- 3. If an error occurs during code propagation, first check to make sure that the master switch is running the correct firmware.
-Then issue the copy command (in stack configuration mode) to make another attempt to copy the firmware to the units that did not get updated. - 4.
-Once code is loaded to all members of the stack, reset all the switches so that the new firmware starts running.
+- 3. If an error occurs during code propagation, first check to make sure that the supervisor is running the correct firmware.
+Then issue the copy command to make another attempt to copy the firmware to the members that were not updated. - After code is loaded to all members of the chassis, reset all the switches so that the new firmware starts running.